top of page

 Research Vision

-Our research interests in plant biology are focussed on understanding and enhancing photosynthesis and plant productivity.
-The increasing demand for food production combined with declining freshwater supplies and more frequent droughts presents a major challenge to agriculture and food security.
-To address this, we study water use efficiency (WUE) in plants, which measures the biomass produced per unit of water consumed.
-The goal is to develop more water-efficient crops and promote climate-smart agriculture.
-Our research employs a range of functional genomic and synthetic-biology techniques, including single-cell sequencing, epidermal cell enrichment, RNA sequencing, and targeted genetic manipulation using genome editing.
+The overarching research theme of Pallavi Singh Lab focuses on understanding and enhancing photosynthesis and plant productivity.
+Rising global food demand, coupled with shrinking freshwater resources and more frequent droughts, poses a critical challenge to agriculture and food security.
+To address this, we investigate plant water use efficiency (WUE), the amount of biomass produced per unit of water consumed, with the aim of developing more water-efficient crops and advancing climate-smart agriculture.
+Our research integrates a powerful toolkit of functional genomics and synthetic biology, including grafting, single-cell sequencing, epidermal cell enrichment, and precise genome editing.
+By integrating these tools, we aim to uncover fundamental biological mechanisms and translate them into tangible strategies for breeding or engineering crops that thrive under future climate scenarios.

 Research Projects

-Cereal Grafting: A research tool to understand plant physiology and genetics
+A research tool to understand plant physiology and root-shoot communication

 Although water use efficiency within a species can vary, the greatest differences are found across species, for example crops like sorghum and millets have higher water use efficiency compared with the global staples like rice and wheat.
 This project will harness the great potential that the field of monocot grafting entails for crop improvement.
 Interspecific-cereal grafts will be generated to understand water use strategies that will in turn enable sustained food production.